From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 So, I’d recommend visiting the bridge either very early in the morning or late in the evening, then you can spend the rest of the day doing some of the other hikes in the area.

-Also, if you’re stay at the Berghotel Bastei it means you can see the bridge more than once!
+If you’re stay at the Berghotel Bastei it means you can see the bridge more than once.
+Also, there are some other excellent walks in Saxon Switzerland you can take advantage of on a longer stay.

-Have you ever heard of the Bastei and the Bastei Bridge before?
-Is it somewhere where you’d like to go hiking?
+Have you ever heard of the Bastei Bridge hike before?
+Is it something you’d like to do?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!